ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/nme-best-albums-2018-vinyl.markdown

   \ second prize, five of NME’s best albums of 2018, including our winning album by\
   \ The 1975.</p>\r\n<p>Does it sound like the best present of your 2018?
 Enter the\
   \ form below for a chance to win!</p>"
-hero-header: "Win NME’s best albums of the 2018 on vinyl!"
+hero-header: "Win NME’s best albums of 2018 on vinyl!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-62ea053d-ddcd-4d72-bf42-658dccbd666f.jpg"
 logo-left-href: "aaa.nme.com"